- Movie Reviews

 Children aged five to eight will also be frightened by scary visual images and will also be disturbed by depictions of the death of a parent, a child abandoned or separated from parents, children or animals being hurt or threatened and / or natural disasters.

-Children in this age group may also be scared or disturbed by scenes described above.
+Children in this age group are likely to be scared or disturbed by scenes described above.

 Children aged eight to thirteen are most likely to be frightened by realistic threats and dangers, violence or threat of violence and / or stories in which children are hurt or threatened.

-All of the violence, scary visual images and threatening situations described above could also scare or disturb children between the ages of eight and thirteen years.
+All of the violence, scary visual images and threatening situations described above is likely to scare or disturb children between the ages of eight and thirteen years.

 Children over the age of thirteen are most likely to be frightened by realistic physical harm or threats, molestation or sexual assault and / or threats from aliens or the occult.